-The DEA (Drug Enforcement Agency) identified signs that show a person may be addicted to Kratom: hallucinations, confusion, delusions, constipation, sunburn sensitivity, sweating excessively, urination is becoming more frequent, appetite and weight loss, and excessive itching.
+The DEA (Drug Enforcement Agency) identified signs that show a person may be addicted to Kratom: hallucinations, confusion, delusions, constipation, sunburn sensitivity, sweating excessively, urination becoming more frequent, appetite and weight loss, and excessive itching.

 When people quit using this substance, they frequently experience withdrawal symptoms.
 They require treatment to address the underlying conditions that have led to their addiction.
 As a result, many people who get addicted to Kratom will require professional assistance through drug treatment.

 For Kratom treatment, withdrawal symptoms typically show within 2-3 days after stopping and can last up to 10 days.
 Signs and symptoms also differ from person to person depending on usage duration and dependency.
 Some people don’t even experience symptoms at all.
-Here are some signs that show during withdrawal on Kratom:
+Here are some signs that show during withdrawal from Kratom:

 How is Kratom Addiction Treated?

 Like any other drug, when Kratom gets into you, it will ruin the rest of your life.
-As with other drug addiction treatments, the Kratom addiction treatment procedure is just the same – get clean in Drug rehab facilities and seek health professionals.
+As with other drug addiction treatments, the Kratom addiction treatment procedure is just the same – get clean in drug rehab facilities and seek health professionals.
 Many drug rehabs offer programs such as behavioral therapy, which mitigates your addictive behaviors.